adriangs1996/libertas/README.md

 ## Docker Integration

-Libertas is designed for Docker deployments with two patterns:
+Libertas is designed for Docker deployments with simple runtime injection:

-### Runtime Injection (Recommended)
+### Runtime Injection

 Store encrypted credentials in your repo, inject them at runtime: